danilor/DigitalKataclysm/README.md

 Right now I am working in the [PHP STORM](https://www.jetbrains.com/phpstorm/)  IDE.
 If in the future we find a better IDE to work PHP then we will switch, but for now, I am very comfortable using it.
 If you want to give it a try go ahead.

+## Similarities with Laravel

+### Database

+We are using the same database engine as described in [here](https://github.com/illuminate/database).
+This is powerful database class and we don't think is necessary to redo another class if this works like a charm.

+### Blade system

+One of the most powerful tools in Laravel is its views system.
+Since we are trying to emulate that part, we are using the same [Blade System](https://packagist.org/packages/philo/laravel-blade) to take advantage of all its features.

+### Dumper

+Easier way to debug the code.
+Belong to the [Illiminate Support](https://packagist.org/packages/laracasts/utilities).

 ## Want to help me?

 If you are willing to spend some time checking the code and adding improvements,